Karina Galvez: Biography

 She was born in Guayaquil, Ecuador, July 7, 1964.
-She lived in California, United States during 1985–2012.
-Since 2012, she resided in Ecuador, but flew extensively through the world.
+She lived in California, United States from 1985 to 2012, and returned in 2021, amid the COVID-19 pandemic.
+From 2012 to 2021, she resided in Ecuador, but flew extensively through the world.
 In 1995, she published her book "Karina Galvez – Poetry and Songs", which includes both English and Spanish versions of her poems and a prologue written by León Roldós Aguilera, former vice-president of Ecuador.
 In 1996, her "Poem for My Mother" won 2nd place in the annual Latin American poetry contest organized by the "Casa de la Cultura" in Long Beach, CA. She is also a songwriter and has written children's poems and short children's stories.

 She is a Television presenter for "Mesa de Análisis" on UCSG Television de Ecuador, the TV channel of the Universidad Católica de Santiago de Guayaquil, with interviews about Art and Culture; former radio host of "Garza Roja Cultural" and "Garza Roja Musical" on Ecuador's Radio Tropicana 96.5 FM, and radio personality for "Artífices" on UCSG Radio 1190 AM in Guayaquil.

 She studied economics at the Catholic University of Santiago de Guayaquil and obtained a degree in tourism at California Travel School.
 Her knowledge of Spanish, English, French, German, Italian and Portuguese allowed her to share her poetry in several languages.
 She has been a soprano and a talent for voice overs.
 One of the pioneers of the Ecuadorian American Chamber of Commerce of Los Angeles.
 Member of the Ibero-American Society of Poetry of Los Angeles.
 She is a national disaster trainer for the Orange County American Red Cross, member of the Catholic Detention Ministry in Orange County, CA, Member of DMAT CA-1.
 Community activist.
 She received a commendation by Mayor James Hahn of Los Angeles, CA, Mayor Miguel Pulido of Santa Ana, CA, and by California Senator Kevin de León.
 In October 2008 she was part of the Ecuadorian delegation invited by the Vatican to the Canonization of Narcisa de Jesús Martillo and in April 2014, to the Canonization of Pope John XXIII and Pope John Paul II.

 Some of her poems may be found in print and/or online in several Hispano-American anthologies of Poetry and Narrative published in Spain, Mexico, El Salvador, Bolivia, Chile, Brazil, Canada, Romania, the U.K., the U.S., Peru, Slovakia, Bulgaria, Czech Republic and Argentina.
-Her poems in Spanish have been translated to English, French, Italian, Portuguese, Romanian, Bulgarian, Slovakian and Czech.
+Her poems in Spanish have been translated to English, French, Italian, Portuguese, Kichwa, Romanian, Bulgarian, Slovakian and Czech.

 "The author was also awarded the "Crystal Condor", top recognition granted to Ecuadorians that have excelled outside national borders, at a ceremony known as the "Ecuadorian Achievement Awards".
 Karina Galvez was interviewed by Cristina Aceves at KMEX "Los Angeles Al Dia" morning show, and portrayed her poetry in KTNQ live radio shows.